-When you join the University, you are assigned a Personal Tutor who is a member of academic staff.
-They will act as a personalised point of contact within your department, supporting your academic and personal development.
+When you join the University, you are assigned an academic staff member as an Academic Advisor.
+They will act as a personalised point of contact throughout your time here, supporting your transition, and your academic and personal development.
+It is important to respond to communications and requests from your Academic Advisor, and to attend scheduled meetings.

-Your Tutor should arrange to meet with you on three occasions during your first semester and offer at least one meeting per semester on an ongoing basis for the remainder of your studies.
-Your first personal tutor meeting will be arranged during Welcome Week where you will have the opportunity to meet your Tutor and the rest of your tutor group.
+Your Academic Advisor should arrange to meet with you on three occasions during your first semester and offer at least one meeting per semester on an ongoing basis for the remainder of your studies.
+Your first Academic Advisor meeting will be arranged during Welcome Week where you will have the opportunity to meet your Advisor and the rest of your advisor group.

-Your Personal Tutor can provide information and guidance about:
+Your Academic Advisor can provide information and guidance about:

-- your transition into the University community and your academic studies - unit choices, placement opportunities and future career plans - sources of support with any personal matters or situations involving your health and wellbeing - providing you with a reference for work experience, internships, your placement, further studies, or career
+- your transition into the University community and your academic studies. - unit choices, placement opportunities and future career plans. - sources of support with any personal matters or situations involving your health and wellbeing that may be impacting your studies. - providing you with a reference for work experience, internships, your placement, further studies, or career.

-Your personal tutor will contact you at points throughout each semester to discuss meeting arrangements.
-However, it will be your responsibility to reply to your Tutor to ensure a meeting is scheduled.
-Typically, tutor meetings will be held during your personal tutor's office hours but may be organised outside of these hours when necessary.
+Your academic advisor will contact you at points throughout each semester to discuss meeting arrangements.
+However, it will be your responsibility to reply to your Advisor to ensure a meeting is scheduled.
+Typically, advisor meetings will be held during your academic advisor's office hours but may be organised outside of these hours when necessary.

-All personal tutor meetings are noted on the student record system (SAMIS) to ensure there is a record of the meeting and any key discussion points raised.
+All academic advisor meetings are noted on the student record system (SAMIS) to ensure there is a record of the meeting and any key discussion points raised.

-You are welcome to contact your personal tutor at any time and request a meeting.
+You are welcome to contact your academic advisor at any time and request a meeting.
 You do not have to wait to be contacted.